Your Guide to Virginia's Repossession Laws

 Can I Get My Car Back After a Repossession in Virginia?

 If your car has already been seized by a repo agent, Virginia law allows you to redeem it by paying off the full balance that you owe.
-This balance will likely include the total amount of the loan, repossession fees, late fees, and other kinds of fees.
-You are permitted to redeem your car up until the time that it’s sold at auction.
+This balance usually includes the total amount of the loan plus repossession fees, late fees, and other kinds of fees.
+You can redeem your car up until the time that it’s sold at auction.

 Where Can I Find More Information About Repossession Laws in Virginia?